South Africa national baseball team: 2009

-2012 Qualifier
+Back to the WBC qualifiers (2012–present)

 Four qualifying tournaments were scheduled in 2012 for the 2013 World Baseball Classic, with one team advancing from each to join the 12 squads that had qualified previously by winning at least one game in the 2009 World Baseball Classic.
 Each of the pools included one team with previous experience in the WBC, but which failed to win a single game during the 2009 tournament.
 South Africa was placed in Qualifier 1 with Spain, France, and Israel at Roger Dean Stadium in Jupiter, Florida.

 South Africa lost the first game of this double-elimination tournament to dark horse Israel, 7–3.
 They moved into the loser's bracket where they eliminated France, 5–2 in 11 innings, after Paul Bell hit a 2-run double into left field in the top of the 11th.
 In the loser's bracket final, South Africa fell to eventual WBC qualifier Spain, 13–3, and was eliminated from the tournament.
 Minnesota Twins prospect, Hein Robb pitched 5.1 innings in 2 relief appearances, giving up 0 runs while striking out 4 batters during the qualifying tournament.